vuejs/v2.vuejs.org/source/api/index.md

 - **Usage:**

   Render the element or template block multiple times based on the source data.
-The expression must use the special syntax to provide an alias for the current element being itereated on:
+The expression must use the special syntax to provide an alias for the current element being iterated on:

   ``` html
   <div v-for="item in items">